paalamugan/vite-ts-react-tailwind-graphql-boilerplate/README.md

 ## Running the app in docker-compose in production mode

 - Run `export ENV=prod && docker compose up` to run the docker image.
+- Run with tag `export ENV=prod TAG=1.0 && docker compose up` to run the docker image.
 - Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

 ## Generate the code coverage report